Today’s question is all about how portable bidets work. They’re commonly referred to and marketed as travel bidets.

 Positioning looks like this.

-My favorite travel bidet (the one I own and always recommend) is the TOTO Travel Handy Washlet (non-affiliate link).
+My favorite travel bidet (the one I own and always recommend) is the TOTO Travel Handy Washlet (Amazon link).
 It has a unique look, much more compact than the one shown above.

 I like it because the cleansing I get is closest to what I receive from my bidet seat (a toilet seat with a built-in bidet).

 I was surprised at how strong the motor is.
 Electric bidets, even those that plug into an outlet, tend to be weaker than non-electric bidets.
 The non-electric kind, namely bidet attachments and sprayers, work with your home’s water pressure system so they’re pretty powerful.